 What is HDR?

 HDR is short for "high-dynamic range", and it's currently one of the most advanced video quality standards.
-TVs with HDR provide superior visual quality, with sharper contrasts, brighter highlights, deeper shadows, and a wider gamut of colour displays.
+TVs with HDR provide superior visual quality, with sharper contrasts, brighter highlights, deeper shadows, and a wider gamut of color displays.

 People often confuse HDR with HD.
 However, the two are completely different categories.